superbrothers/kubernetes-docs/kubectl_config_get-contexts.md

 ### Synopsis

-Displays one or many contexts from the kubeconfig file.
+Display one or many contexts from the kubeconfig file.

 ```
 kubectl config get-contexts [(-o|--output=)name)]